mikolajlubiak/website/content/about.md

 - 🗄 All of my projects are available at [GitHub](https://github.com/mikolajlubiak) or [Codeberg](https://codeberg.org/mikolajlubiak).

-- 🤔 I'm interested in chess, open source, gym, Fediverse and the Linux kernel and ecosystem.
+- 🤔 Other than programming I'm interested in biking, chess, open source, gym, Fediverse and the Linux kernel and ecosystem.

 - 📰 I write articles on [my website](https://lubiak.pages.dev/) when I have something interesting to say.